 Autism is considered a disability that affects all aspects of life: family, home, school, and work.-Autistic children also have difficulties with change and may resist it by screaming, crying, or withdrawing.
 Children and adults with autism also experience social interaction, communication, sensory awareness, and imagination problems.

 -However, many autistic people have average or above-average intelligence levels.

 -The symptoms of autism are the following: lack of eye contact; preferred use of silence rather than communicating by talking; preference for sticking to routines rather than adapting to change; difficulty understanding other people’s feelings; difficulty understanding points in time.

 -One theory about what causes autism is an underconnectivity in brain function due to abnormal development of neuronal pathways during early brain development.
 People with this hypothesis often point out that autistic people process information differently from non-autistic people.

--Another theory is that autism is actually a complex disorder, which arises from causes, including genetics and environmental triggers.
+-Another theory is that autism is a complex disorder that arises from causes, including genetics and environmental triggers.